Cover photo by Kate Braun.

 Status and Conservation

-Anas speratus is common in the Eastern and Southern Parts of South Africa.
+The Orange Emperor is common within its southern African range.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+As a riverine species, Anax speratus does not usually make use of man-made habitats.

 Distribution

 Anax speratus is widespread throughout most of Southern, central and East Africa.
-In South Africa it is restricted to the higher rainfall regions.
+In South Africa it is restricted to the higher rainfall regions in the south and East.
+The Orange Emperor avoids the arid to semi-arid central interior.

 Below is a map showing the distribution of records for Orange Emperor in the OdonataMAP database as at February 2020.